 Denmark is often lauded as one of the safest countries in the world.

-In fact, according to the Global Peace Index 2022, it’s the fourth safest country in the world.
+In fact, according to the GPI, it’s the fourth safest country in the world.

 There are a number of reasons why Denmark is such a safe place to live.